CandiceDataAnalyst/King-County-House-Price-Prediction/README.md

 ## Findings
 - **Prime Locations for Investment**</p>
-Based on my analysis of the various cities in King County, I identified that premium areas such as Medina, Mercer Island, Bellevue, Sammamish, and Redmond exhibit the highest average house prices.
+Based on my analysis of the various cities in King County, I identified that premium areas such as <U>Medina, Mercer Island, Bellevue, Sammamish, and Redmond</U> exhibit the highest average house prices.
 Therefore, investments in these regions are most likely to yield substantial returns due to the premium value attached to properties in these localities.</p>
 **Actionable Insight**: Investors looking for high-value investments should prioritize these areas, while homebuyers aspiring to reside in upscale neighborhoods should focus their search in these cities.</p>

 - **Desirable Floor Plans**</p>